NOAA predicts the Atlantic will see 14 to 19 named tropical systems this year, an increase over its last estimate

 The National Hurricane Center currently gives the system a 40% chance of developing, and forecast models show it could approach the eastern United States coastline later this weekend.
 It is still too early to say for sure if the system, which would be named Gert if it develops, would curve back out to sea before reaching the US coast.

-Forecasts made earlier this year were predicting "slightly below-average activity."
-These forecast were made in April and May, when a weak to moderate El Niño was forecast to develop during the peak of hurricane season.
+Forecasts made earlier this year were predicting “slightly below-average activity.”
+These forecast were made in early April when a weak to moderate El Niño was forecast to develop during the peak of hurricane season.
 Now that we are more likely to enter and maintain neutral conditions of the El Niño Southern Oscillation in the Pacific, recasters believe we will see an above average season.

 “The chance of an El Niño forming, which tends to prevent storms from strengthening, has dropped significantly from May,” Bell said.

-is a naturally occurring phenomenon characterized by warmer than normal water in the eastern Pacific equatorial region.
+El Niño is a naturally occurring phenomenon characterized by warmer than normal water in the eastern Pacific equatorial region.
 While El Niño occurs in the Pacific Ocean, it has widespread impact on the global climate.
-One of its effects is increased wind shear across the tropical Atlantic, which creates hostile conditions for tropical storm development.
+One of the elements affected is increased wind shear across the tropical Atlantic, which creates hostile conditions for tropical development.

 With a lack of El Niño taking shape, Colorado State forecasters say there’s a 62% chance of a major hurricane making landfall in the United States this season.
 The average risk is 52%.

-Amazingly, the US has not experienced landfall of a major hurricane -- a Category 3 or higher, with sustained winds of 111 mpg and higher -- since Hurricane Wilma in 2005
+Amazingly, the US has not experienced a major hurricane – a Category 3 or higher, with sustained winds of 111 mpg and higher – landfall since Hurricane Wilma in 2005.

 “The odds of going 11 years without a major hurricane landfall in the US is around 1 in 2,000,” said Phil Klotzbach, a hurricane research scientist at Colorado State University.